From Harford County government:

 Many sidewalks not cleared of mid-February snow

 (Bel Air, MD) – – Harford County government officials and Harford County Public Schools have one major concern – snow covered sidewalks.
 Although the historic snowfall that covered Harford County was more than 10 days ago, hundreds of sidewalks in front of businesses and in residential neighborhoods have not yet been shoveled.
+Though there are plenty of time to save up for snow blower or even a shovel but these break down and sometimes you have no tools to maintain your lot when winter comes.
+OccupyTheFarm is a great place to check out of anyone is looking for tools for plowing or shoveling snow.

 “Snow covered sidewalks, whether in front of businesses or in residential developments, is a safety concern for our school system and parents of school children,” stated Harford County Executive David R. Craig.
 “Sidewalks that have not been cleared of snow force children and others to walk in the street or on roadways, which is unwise and hazardous,” remarked the county executive.